Nikon Group Slavery and Human Trafficking Statement for the fiscal year ended March 2022

-This statement is made pursuant to the United Kingdom Modern Slavery Act of 2015.
-The Nikon Group, Nikon Corporation and its consolidated subsidiaries (“Nikon”, or “we”), endeavours to ensure that there are no human rights violations through our own business operations or our supply chains.
+This statement is made in accordance with the United Kingdom Modern Slavery Act of 2015 to explain actions we have taken during the fiscal year ending March 31, 2022 (“FY2021”) and the preceding year where relevant.
+The Nikon Group, Nikon Corporation and its consolidated subsidiaries (“Nikon”, or “we”), endeavours to ensure thatthere are no human rights violations through our own business operations or our supply chains.
 We hereby provide this disclosure statement regarding our activities to prevent and tackle modern slavery and human trafficking.

 a.Overview of the company, business and supply chain

-Nikon has been engaged in various business fields, such as Imaging Products (digital cameras andinterchangeable lenses), Precision Equipment (FPD lithography and Semiconductor lithography), Healthcare Equipment (microscope and retinal diagnostic imaging equipment), and other businesses, based on the opto‐electronic and precision technologies that Nikon has developed since its establishment in 1917.
+Nikon has been engaged in various business fields, such as Imaging Products (digital cameras and interchangeable lenses), Precision Equipment (FPD lithography systems and Semiconductor lithography systems), Healthcare (microscopes and retinal diagnostic imaging systems), Components (optical components, EUV related components, etc.), Industry Metrology and others, based on the opto‐electronic and precision technologies that Nikon has developed since its establishment in 1917.
 Nikon manufactures and sells such equipment and apparatuses.
 Details of our company and business information can be found on the “Corporate Information” page of the Nikon Corporation’s website.

 b.Policies related to modern slavery and human trafficking